-The share of electricity from renewable sources increased slightly in 2022 and energy consumption per m2 decreased by 1 per cent.
+Comment on 2022 outcome The share of electricity from renewable sources increased slightly in 2022 and energy consumption per m2 decreased by 1 per cent.

-for the large share of carbon emissions.
+Share of electricity from renewable sources in our production plants for the large share of carbon emissions.